Oaxaca Artisanal Wool Textile Experience

 Once we’ve finished the weaving, you’ll have an opportunity to sit down for a traditional family meal together, with some food you’re almost guaranteed not to try anywhere else!
 You can chat more about your experience, and what you learned together with your host family, before departing ways.

 Please note: There is not a Dress Code!
 You will be visiting a traditional family in the villages, so dressing respectfully is appreciated.
 You don’t need to dress to impress – you will be getting your hands dirty.
-It is recommended to just bring comfortable clothes, which are modest, and that you don’t mind getting a bit dirty in.
+It is recommended to bring modest, comfortable clothes, and that you don’t mind getting a bit dirty in.
 A more detailed list of suggested clothing attire can be found below.

-What to bring on the Oaxaca Sacred Textile Experience?
+What to bring to the Oaxaca Artisanal Textile Experience?

 Though this could vary seasonally, this is the basic list of what we suggest you bring with you.
-Keep in mind, your transport is private and secure, so you are able to leave some items in the vehicle when not needed:
+Keep in mind, that your transport is private and secure, so you can leave some items in the vehicle when not needed:

 – Jeans or long pants (this is most customary in Mexico, though shorts/dress are fine if you are most comfortable in that).